- For the second consecutive year, Saudi Arabia imported 4 MMT of corn, with 900 TMT sourced from the U.S.

 - COVID-19 along with lower oil production levels and lower prices are weighing heavily on the economy and fiscal position.

 - Oil production continued to decline in year-on-year terms and has pushed the government to reduce fuel subsidies.

 Trade and Market Share Overview

 - Argentina is the leading corn supplier at 52%, followed by the U.S. with 23% market share, and Brazil with 21%.

-- Russia, Ukraine, Germany, France and Romania supplied 80% of barley in 2018 while Argentina supplied 764 TMT.
+- The Black Sea (Russia and Ukraine) and the E.U. supplied 80% of barley imports in 2020,while Argentina supplied 9%.
 No barley exports from the U.S.

 - Poultry and dairy are the main consumers of imported corn.
-Corn is sold at market prices, b barley is sold to Bedouins at subsidized price.
+Corn is sold at market prices, but barley is sold to Bedouins at subsidized price.

-- Water scarcity and global price volatility prompted Saudi Arabia to stop local production of green forage by 2019.
+- Water scarcity and global price volatility prompted Saudi Arabia to stop local production of green fodder in 2019.

 - On January 1, 2020, the Saudi government stopped paying animal feed import subsidies and implemented a new animal feed subsidy regime that provides direct monthly financial subsides to livestock and poultry farmers based on production.